azadey/rn-guessing-game/README.md

-# rn-guessing-game
+# React Native Guessing Game
-React Native mobile app guessing game
+React Native mobile app guessing game  for android and iphone.
+Expo Go was used for development environment.

 ### About